 Here it’s a matter of nuancing the law.
 The FBI intimated that there was definitely evidence of wrongdoing that amounts to the actus reus, and went so far as to chide her for her actions, describing her conduct as “extremely careless.”
 Hillary Clinton admitted just as much when she said that in hindsight, she should have had a separate work email.
 However, she simply does not meet the requirement for intent, or mens rea, of having “intentionally transmitted or willfully mishandled classified information” beyond a reasonable doubt.

 Without substantial evidence of such intent, a court cannot convict her.
 Without full confidence that a court can convict her, it would be dangerous to press charges against a woman who is no longer just a former Secretary of State, but now the presumptive nominee for the Democratic Party in the rapidly approaching presidential election.
 Such a move would have enormous, and potentially disastrous, consequences for the country.

 Click here to view our Non-Disclosure Agreement template in our Small Business Law Library!

-This article is provided for informational purposes only and does not create a lawyer client relationship with the reader.
+This article is provided for informational purposes only and does not create a lawyer-client relationship with the reader.
 It is not legal advice and should not be regarded as such.
 Any reliance on the information is solely at the reader’s own risk.
-This post was originally posted by our partner, Clausehound.com, which is a legal tool geared towards entrepreneurs, early-stage businesses and small businesses alike to help draft legal documents to make businesses more productive.
-Clausehound offers a $10 per month DIY Legal Library which hosts tens of thousands of legal clauses, contracts, articles, lawyer commentary and instructional videos.
+Clausehound.com is a legal tool geared towards entrepreneurs, early-stage businesses and small businesses alike to help draft legal documents to make businesses more productive.
+Clausehound offers a $10 per month DIY Legal Library which hosts tens of thousands of legal clauses, contracts, articles, lawyer commentaries and instructional videos.
 Find Clausehound.com where you see this logo.